Some Results on Digital Segments and Balanced Words: Abstract

-From the definition, it immediately follows that if $w$ is a binary balanced word, then for every $1\leq k\leq |w|$, the factors of $w$ of length $k$ can have at most two different Parikh vectors: $(i,k-i)$, $(i-1,k-i+1)$, for some $0\leq i\leq k$.
-We call the first \emph{light factors} and the second \emph{heavy factors}.
+From the definition of balanced word, it immediately follows that if $w$ is a binary balanced word, then for every $1\leq k\leq |w|$, the factors of $w$ of length $k$ can have at most two different Parikh vectors: $(i,k-i)$, $(i-1,k-i+1)$, for some $0\leq i\leq k$.
+According to~\cite{Rigo}, we call the factors of the first kind \emph{light factors} and those of the second kind \emph{heavy factors}.
 By convention, if all factors of length $k$ have the same Parikh vector, we consider them light.

+For example, the word $1011010$ is balanced; its factors of length $3$ are: $010$, $011$, $101$, $110$.
+The first one is the only light factor of length $3$, the other ones are heavy.

 Notice that in a primitive lower Christoffel word $w_{a,b}=0C1$, all prefixes are light factors and all proper suffixes are heavy.
 Indeed, if $0C1$ is a primitive lower Christoffel word then since $C$ is a palindrome, for every prefix $0v$ of $w_{a,b}$ we have that the suffix of the same length is $v^R1$, and clearly $v$ and $v^R$ have the same Parikh vector.
+The situation is of course symmetric for primitive upper Christoffel words.

 \begin{theorem}[\cite{DBLP:journals/tcs/BerstelL97}] Let $w$ be a word over $\{0,1\}$.
 Then $w$ is a primitive (lower or upper) Christoffel word if and only if it is balanced and unbordered. \end{theorem}